-We appreciate the support of the BPI (Indonesian Education Scholarship), Center for Higher Education Funding and Assessment, Ministry of Higher Education, Science, and Technology of the Republic of Indonesia, LPDP (Indonesia Endowment Fund for Education.
-We also thank Professor Yoshitaka Hippo, MD, PhD, Director Chiba Cancer Center Research Institute, Japan, for providing lab facilities for Western blot analysis
+We appreciate the support of the BPI (Indonesian Education Scholarship), Center for Higher Education Funding and Assessment, Ministry of Higher Education, Science, and Technology of the Republic of Indonesia, and LPDP (Indonesia Endowment Fund for Education).
+We also thank Professor Yoshitaka Hippo, MD, PhD, director of the Chiba Cancer Center Research Institute, Japan, for providing laboratory facilities for the Western blot analysis.